ptomulik/testmd/README.md

 ###Beginning with repoutil

-Let's start with creating an apt utility:
+Let say, you're developing your custom fact or resource type and you need to retrieve some characteristics of packages existing in your package repository.
+To use repoutil utilities, you should include appropriate module file:

     require 'puppet/util/repoutil'

+Probably the first step you'll have to do will be to retrieve utility object, for example the `apt` repo utility:

     repo = Puppet::Util.repoutil(:apt)

-Our `repo` provides methods for interaction with `apt` repository.
 The `:apt` utility is **suitable** for use on Debian or Ubuntu.
 For other systems we should choose other facility.
 The most universal way is to load default utility for current system:

     repo = Puppet::Util.defaultrepoutil